nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Restrictions:
 * `INDEX`
-   * `INDEX` should be an integer greater than 0 and less than 2147483648
+   * `INDEX` should be an integer greater than 0 and less than 2147483648.
    * `INDEX` should not be more than the number of exams in the stored exam list.
 * `MODULE`
    * `MODULE` should be at least 6 characters long.
    * The first two characters of `MODULE` should be alphabetical and the remaining characters should be alphanumeric.
    * `MODULE` should be the module code of an existing module in the stored module list.
 * `EXAM_DESCRIPTION` should not be empty.
-* `EXAM_DATE` should be in the format DD-MM-YYYY and not earlier than the current date
+* `EXAM_DATE` should be in the format DD-MM-YYYY and not earlier than the current date.
 * The input values should not be the same as existing values.
 * The edited exam should not be the same as any existing exam in the stored exam list.